-Viparita Karani is beneficial when practiced in the evening after returning home from work, as it removes physical strain and stress.
-It is practiced by the beginners as a preparatory asana for Sarvangasana.
+Viparita Karani is beneficial when practiced in the evening after returning home from work.
+It is practiced as a preparatory asana for Sarvangasana.

 Cautions: Do not practice this asana after any surgery, when there is retinal problems, during a headache or during menstruation.

 2. Relieves leg pain, swelling in the legs, heals varicose veins.

 3. Refreshes the brain, calms the tense nerves, balances the hormones.